-In this way, weather radar data data and products are well-organized for data exchange infrastructure, and we have tried to ensure that the use of the modern technology will facilitate access to and use of European radar data both within and outside the meteorological community.
+In this way, we have prepared future weather radar exchange for future data exchange infrastructure, and have tried to ensure that the use of the new technology will facilitate access to and use of European radar data both within and outside the meteorological community.

-1Michelson D.B., Holleman I., Hohti H., and Salomonsen M., 2003: HDF5 information model and implementation for weather radar data.
-COST 717 working document WDF_02_200204_1. version 1.2.
+&lt;sup>1Michelson D.B., Holleman I., Hohti H., and Salomonsen M., 2003: HDF5 information model and implementation for weather radar data.
+COST 717 working document WDF\02\200204\1. version 1.2.